Icelk/kvarn/routing.md

 HTTP/1.1 will not get effected.

+Still stream

 # Layer 4 / Parsing
 Here, the request is parsed to the `::http::Request` struct.

+Also, the streams are read to buffers here.

 # Layer 5 / Caching and compression
 All outgoing data from this layer is cached based on the output of Layer 6.